Nunoflashy/recording-scripts/README.md

 but I also made some modifications that I thought were necessary for my personal use, such as recording audio and video separately.

+## WARNING
+This script detects recording activity based on ffmpeg, and as such it terminates all ffmpeg processes when you want to stop recording.
+If you use ffmpeg for anything else, such as video encoding and you stop this script, you may get corrupted video!

+Once I find a way to rectify this issue, I will update the script, but for now you have been warned!

+Alright, with that out of the way, let us continue with the fun stuff.

-Of course, as they are it's nothing more than a script to start and stop recording, in order for it to behave like Shadowplay, we need to add some keybindings.
+As it is it's nothing more than a script to start and stop recording, in order for it to behave like Shadowplay, we need to add some keybindings.

 Since I'm using i3, I'll show